gnafit/gna/doc/source/tutorial/bundles_parameters_replication.rst

 Replicating parameters
 ''''''''''''''''''''''

-The previous example with reading a set of parameters from the dictionary does not itself too much functionality.
+The previous example with reading a set of parameters from the dictionary does not do itself too much functionality.
 Let us now use the feature of multi dimensional indexing, described in :ref:`tutorial_indexing`.

 The bundle specification